ethereum/solidity-website/src/posts/2024-04-03-solidity-developer-survey-2023-results.md

 category: Announcements
 ---

+EDIT REMARK: We noticed a minor error in the graphical representation of popular Ethereum-specific IDEs.
+The results in this blog post and corresponding graphical data in the slide deck has been updated to reflect this rectification that represents the survey data accurately.

 We are thrilled to share with you the [Solidity Developer Survey 2023](https://blog.soliditylang.org/2023/12/08/solidity-developer-survey-2023-announcement/) results!
 In this blog post, we will be going over key insights and detailed analysis of the various sections of the survey.

 Before we dive in, we would like to thank everyone who submitted a response to the survey as well as helped us reach the right audience for it!
 Your inputs are invaluable to us and are pivotal in driving important language design decisions and improving Solidity as an open source project.